FloFriebel/FlySafe/README.md

 | surface_pressure | Instant    | hPa  | Atmospheric air pressure reduced to mean sea level or pressure at surface.
 Typically pressure on mean sea level is used in meteorology.
 Surface pressure gets lower with increasing elevation.|

 <h2>Licence and Contributing</h2>
-is this necessary!
 API will be switched of because of GCP -running costs!

 <h2>Acknowledgements</h2>

-Thank to leWagon TAs for batch #1601
+Thank to leWagon TAs for batch #1601 for helping us